ChaosLabsInc/chainlink-hardhat-plugin/README.md

 ## TLDR

-This repository hosts a hardhat plugin for configuring Chainlink Oracle prices in a local hardhat mainnet fork testing environment.
-The plugin fetches all Mainnet Chainlink Oracle addresses when invoked and makes them accessible for price modification.
-The only thing the user should supply is the token pair ticker.
-For example, the user can supply the following tickers:
+- This repository hosts a hardhat plugin for configuring Chainlink Oracle prices in a local hardhat mainnet fork testing environment.
+- The plugin fetches all Mainnet Chainlink Oracle addresses when invoked and makes them accessible for price modification.
+- The only thing the user should supply is the token pair ticker or a price config.
+Let's explore the different options.

 ### Set Prices Explicity with the following init config